SuyogVyas/Big-Mart-Sales-Prediction/README.md

 Item_Outlet_Sales	-- Sales of the product in the particular store.
 This is the outcome variable to be predicted.

+### ALOGRITHMS

+I have used RandomForestRegressor model to train the model and  it is the model which performs the best out of all the other models.

+The RMSE value of the model is 1139.635

 ### Performance metrics

-We will use the Root Mean Square Error value to judge our response.
+I will use the Root Mean Square Error value to judge our response.